-A few more, what the hell, it’s worth: the go-pros; colour bracelets showing solidarity with some particular cause; MySpace; Minecraft; twerking; Dora the explorer; the return of mini-shorts; Power balances; Tinder, Meetic, Badoo and all those online platforms you use to flirt; giving your personal photos a touch of Photoshop; selfies and selfies sticks that are even banned somewhere (link); Steve Jobs becoming a technology guru, then a business guru, then a life guru in general, memes…
+A few more, what the hell, it is worthly: the go-pros; colour bracelets showing solidarity towards some particular cause; MySpace; Minecraft; twerking; Dora the explorer; the return of mini-shorts; power balances; Tinder, Meetic, Badoo and all those online platforms you use to flirt; giving your personal photos a touch on Photoshop; selfies and selfies sticks that are even banned somewhere (link); Steve Jobs becoming a technology guru, then a business guru, then a life guru in general, memes…

 (Memes War in South Park)

 Repetition, repetition, repetition

 It can always be argued that, both in terms of styles and content, every existing work is actually based on some previous work in some way or another.
 Bernard of Chartres used to say that “we are like dwarfs on the shoulders of giants”, meaning that any improvement or innovation within any given field is pretty much based on all those works others have previously achieved and on which the latter pioneer always supports himself when raising the bar a little bit more higher.